FusionAuth/fusionauth-site/site/docs/v1/tech/guides/user-actions-new.md

 ```

 ### Apply Subscription Action
-Let's start by applying the subscription Action to the user.
+Let's start testing by applying the subscription Action to the user.
 In reality, your app would do this in code once the user has paid, but for now we'll do it in a new terminal.

 > If you are using Windows you'll need to install `curl`